Upama677/calculator/README.md

 # calculator
-# made with html css and javascript.
+# made with html css and javascript, where addition subtraction multiplication and divition can be occured.